dimitri-nicolo/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 enforce against application layer attributes like HTTP methods or paths as well as against cryptographically secure identities.

+> **Note**: Application layer policy is a beta feature of this release and not
+> recommended for production use.
+{: .alert .alert-info}

 Support for application layer policy is not enabled by default in
 {{site.prodname}} installs, since it requires extra CPU and memory resources to operate.